Find Warm Leads, Powered by Signals

 You export.
 You sequence.
 You send.

-1. Lists confuse "qualification" with "timing"
+1. Lists confuse "qualification" with "intent"

 Series A means they have money.
 It does not mean they need you now.